Daniel L. Clay

 N338 B Lindquist Center

-The Department of Educational Policy and Leadership Studies (EPLS) is made up of three distinct graduate degree programs.
-All are designed to prepare education leaders, teachers, professors, and researchers in the fields of Higher Education and Student Affairs, Educational Leadership, and Schools, Culture, and Society.
+The Department of Educational Policy and Leadership Studies (EPLS) is made up of two distinct graduate degree programs.
+They are designed to prepare education leaders, teachers, professors, and researchers in the fields of Educational Leadership and Higher Education and Student Affairs.

 The Department of Psychological and Quantitative Foundations administers graduate programs that involve the psychological and quantitative foundations of education.
 Our programs seek to understand issues related to education from a psychological and/or quantitative perspective, rather than from a social or historical perspective.